“There were a lot of terrific drummers in Chicago in those days, [like] Johnny Wells…” – Sid Catlett

 And here we return to the story of today’s Hero, Johnny Wells – albeit in unfortunate circumstances.
 Around the same time as Hines’s arrival at the Apex, the health of the Orchestra’s drummer/vocalist Ollie Powers, another Kentuckian, had began rapidly to deteriorate.
 Wells, who had already been working regularly at the club as a singer, dancer and entertainer, and may well have sometimes sat in on the drums, was hired to cover percussive duties during Powers’ illness.
 Wells began playing regularly with the band around the winter of 1927, and rapidly established himself.
 Stricken with diabetes, poor Powers would in fact never return, and died mere months later – but that is another story.

-On 16th May 1928, almost two years after its creation, Jimmie Noone’s five-piece Apex Club Orchestra (the leader and Poston; Hines; Wells; and banjoist Bud Scott) finally made its first recording session, for Vocalion in Chicago.
+In early 1928, the singer and impresario Red McKenzie, who was a huge fan of the band, persuaded Vocalion’s recording manager Dave Kapp to visit the Apex Club in person.
+Kapp was duly impressed and a contract was offered.
+Thus on 16th May 1928, almost two years after its creation, Jimmie Noone’s five-piece Apex Club Orchestra (the leader and Poston; Hines; Wells; and banjoist Bud Scott) finally made its first recording session.
 They cut six sides in total, including the romping foxtrot ‘I Know That You Know’.

 This record marks something of a rarity among our Heroes’ début recordings.
 Despite Johnny’s 1899 birth date placing him squarely among the ranks of the first great generation of jazz musicians, his relatively late-blooming professional music career means that even in examining his earliest recorded work, we don’t have to suffer listening through the distortion and crackle of an acoustic record to try to catch an audible glimpse of some ‘recording traps’ somewhere at the back of the room.
 It’s already 1928, and we’re hearing Vocalion’s electric recording process!
 Right from the start, therefore, Johnny Wells’s entire recorded milieu was made electrically, and consequently means we never have to hear him playing anything other than full drum kit.
 The relatively restrained volume – until the last chorus! – and small size of Jimmie Noone’s little band also allows more sonic space for the drums to shine through, and with no bass player we can clearly hear Wells’s propulsive two-beat bass drum throughout the side – indeed, it occupies the entire bottom-end of the record.